-The Chisum Patent Academy will offer two identical Seattle seminars, each two days in length: one on Thursday-Friday August 10-11, 2017 and the other on Monday-Tuesday August 14-15, 2017.
-Each seminar is limited to ten attendees.
+The Chisum Patent Academy will offer a two-day Advanced Patent Law seminar in Seattle, Washington on August 8-9, 2019 (Thursday-Friday).
+The seminar is limited to ten attendees.
 Registration is now open.
-Because of the limited number of seats available, we recommend that you email us at email@example.com to confirm the availability of your seat before completing registration and payment.
+Because of the limited number of seats available, we recommend that you email us at firstname.lastname@example.org to confirm the availability of your seat before completing registration and payment.

 Complete syllabi from all our previous syllabi are available here.